10 – Smoke On The Water – Deep Purple

 # 6 – Comfortably Numb – Pink Floyd

 “Comfortably Numb” is the first of two Pink Floyd songs to make this list.
 And let me tell you, we probably could have put a lot more on here.
-I don’t know what it is, but Classic Rock Radio just loves Pink Floyd.
+I don’t know what it is, but Classic Rock Radio seems to have a particular fondness for Pink Floyd.
 I mean, of course, they’re one of the greatest bands of all time, but they play Pink Floyd constantly.
-Not only is it the first of two Pink Floyd songs, but it’s also the first of two songs from The Wall album.
+Not only is it the first of two Pink Floyd songs, but it’s also the first of two songs from the album The Wall.
 I’m sure you know what the next one will be.

-I spent many years playing night clubs in the New York metropolitan area with rock bands and cover bands.in the 1980s.
+I spent many years performing in nightclubs in the New York metropolitan area with various rock and cover bands.
+In the 1980s.
 Every single night of my life, when we walked on stage, there was always at least a couple of people screaming “Free Bird, Free Bird, Free Bird.”
 The calls would never end until we finally played it.

 4 – In The Air Tonight – Phil Collins

 We can thank Miami Vice for this one.
 Oh yeah, and let’s not forget everyone pretending to play air drums.
-The funny thing about this song was that it was never that big before it was revived in the Miami Vice episodes.
+The amusing thing about this song was that it had never been particularly popular before it was revived in the Miami Vice episodes.
 It then became a pop culture phenomenon.

 # 3 – Bohemian Rhapsody – Queen

 I loved this song when it was first released; it completely blew my mind.
 I, along with millions of others, had never heard anything like it.
-But, OMG, did radio play the blood and guts out of this song.
-And of course, a few years ago when the Queen movie blew up all over Netflix and millions of young people were first discovering Queen, it all started again.
+But, OMG, did radio play the blood and guts out of this song?
+And, of course, a few years ago, when the Queen movie gained popularity on Netflix and millions of young people first discovered Queen, it all started again.

 # 2 – Another Brick In The Wall – Pink Floyd

 Just off the top spot on our 10 Most Overplayed Songs in Rock Music list, we present a song from one of the biggest albums of the 1980s.
 Yes, we know it was released in December of 1979, but give me a break, it’s an ’80s album.
 Classic rock radio still plays the heck out of this one.
-I’m sorry, but I have to turn the dial because I just can’t take it anymore.
+I’m sorry, but I have to turn the dial because I’ve just had enough.
 I love Pink Floyd, but I was never really a big fan of The Wall album.
 I’ll take Animals, Wish You Were Here, or Meddle on any given day—and of course, Dark Side too.

 # 1 – Stairway To Heaven – Led Zeppelin